 SPS would be required to obtain an Ecology Construction Stormwater General Permit (also known as the National Pollutant Discharge Elimination System [NPDES] permit).
-This permit would require temporary erosion and sedimentation control (TESC) plans.
+This permit would require temporary erosion and sedimentation control (TESC) plans that are consistent with the City of Seattle Stormwater Manual.
 Temporary erosion and sedimentation control Best Management Practices (BMPs) would be installed to minimize erosion during construction.
 BMPs would be specified by the SPS District in the construction contract documents that the construction contractor would be required to implement.
 BMPs may include but not be limited to: